 You can enable or disable display of the barometric pressure change indicator as desired.
 When display of the indicator is enabled, the watch will take a barometric pressure reading every two minutes, regardless of the mode it is in.

-• When BARO is shown on the display, it means that barometric pressure change indicator display is
+When BARO is shown on the display, it means that barometric pressure change indica